brandonegg/GradApp/README.md

 </p>

 ## Discussions
-- students and faculty can submit and reply to discussion threads to ask/answer questions and learn more about the programs offered.
+- Students and faculty can submit and reply to discussion threads to ask/answer questions and learn more about the programs offered.
 <p align="center">
   <img src="docs/discussion-example.png" width="400" />
 </p>

-- Direct messaging between faculty and staff also exists throught the messages tab.
+- Direct messages can be sent between users of the platform.

 ## Research Areas
 Faculty may add details about the research area they represent to inform prospective students.